-8.3.2.
+8.2.5.
 Implement Energy Reduction Opportunities and Establish an Action Plan

-G-Star encourages suppliers to implement energy reduction opportunities such as energy efficiency and renewable energy.
-Renewable energy in many regions of the world is becoming increasingly available and reliable.
+G-Star suppliers must implement energy reduction opportunities in search of energy efficiency measures.
+Additionally, renewable energy in many regions of the world is becoming increasingly available and reliable.
 Although integrating renewable energy may not reduce energy consumption per se, it helps to reduce GHG emissions.

-Conducting an energy assessment and developing an action plan (for example, with the support of a third-part service provider) would be helpful to identify energy reduction opportunities and to establish a timeframe for implementation.
+Conducting an energy assessment and developing an action plan (for example, with the support of a third-party service provider) would be helpful to identify energy reduction opportunities and to establish a period for implementation.
 An action plan typically consists of a table summarizing for each energy reduction opportunity:

-- Description (e.g. "Replace all halogen spotlights with LED lighting");
+• Description (e.g., "Replace all halogen spotlights with LED lighting");

 - Investment costs;

 - Annual energy savings;

 - Annual cost savings;

 - Payback period;

 - Priority; and

-- Implementation timeframe.
+- Implementation period.